chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 An expression such as `3+4` will be parsed as `E::BinaryOp("+",a,b)` where `a`, `b` are LBoxes containing `E::Val(3)` and `E::Val(4)`.

-The **`variant-group`** grammar directive associates grammar symbols (terminal or non-terminal) with a the name of a "group", in this case `BinaryOp`.
-All production rules with right-hand sides that contain these symbols can then be united under a single enum variant, discriminated by a static string that corresponds to the name of the symbol.
+The **`variant-group-for`** grammar directive associates the name of a nonterminal symbol (`E` in this case), and a group of grammar symbols (terminal or non-terminal) with a the name of a "group", in this case `BinaryOp`.
+All production rules for the designated nonterminal on the left, with right-hand sides that contain these symbols can then be united under a single enum variant, discriminated by a static string that corresponds to the name of the grammar symbol.
+Note: the symbol is referred to by its name in the grammar, not its lexical form.
 Typically, these symbols will be terminals representing operators.
 If the right-hand side of a rule contains multiple symbols that can be grouped, only the first one (from left to right) will have effect.